 The way I felt, in my youth when I finally heard his voice after days of not hearing it.

-The hug that he gave me when we said good bye after being reunited in 2017—I felt understood, loved, and comforted.
+The hug that he gave me when we parted after being reunited in 2017—I felt understood, loved, and comforted.

 That he came back when I said that I wanted to see him again.

 How he kissed me and gently held me in his arms.